mohith2017/Aceso_open-source/README.md

 Contains all Aceso related items like proposal that are allowed to be open source.

 # Brief Description
-•	A global diverse team from various countries.
+•	A global diverse team from various countries. <br>
   Goal: To build a plugin to enhance the user experience of existing telehealth platforms